Lanark Highlands

 Lanark Highlands is a township in eastern Ontario, Canada in Lanark County.
 The township administrative offices are located in the village of Lanark.

 History

-The current township was incorporated on July 1, 1997 by amalgamating the former townships of Darling, Lanark, and the previously combined township Lavant, Dalhousie and North Sherbrooke with the village of Lanark.
+On May 15, 1997, the United Township of Lavant, Dalhousie and North Sherbrooke was amalgamated with the Township of Lanark and the Village of Lanark to form the Township of North West Lanark.
+In turn, North West Lanark was merged with Darling Township on July 1, 1997, to create the Township of Lanark Highlands.